wudonghui29/ERPWebServer/README.md

 -- 2013-12-24

-	rename table EmployeeDormitoryOrder to EmployeeDormOrder
+	rename table EmployeeDormitoryOrder to EmployeeDormOrder;

 -- 2013-12-27